mmiklovaitemm/mmiklovaitemm/README.md

 - # 👋 Hello, I'm Ugnė Miklovaitė
 - I'm a second-year student at SMK College of Applied Sciences, studying Programming in Vilnius
-- Currently, I’m honing my skills in HTML, CSS, and JavaScript, while exploring advanced topics like responsive design, version control (Git & GitHub), and JavaScript
+- Currently, I’m honing my skills in HTML, CSS, and JavaScript, while exploring advanced topics like responsive design, version control (Git & GitHub)

 - # 🌟 What I’m working on:
 - I dedicate time to tackling challenges on platforms like Frontend Mentor